B2.8 Show simple multiplicative relationships involving whole-number rates, using a variety of tools and drawings.

 If you get $24 for 2 hours of work, how much money do you get for 4 hours?

 The student should therefore observe that 4 hours is double or twice as much as 2 hours so the amount of money will also double, so $48.
-These relationships can be represented in a table of values with an emphasis on the multiplicative, not additive, relationship.
+These relationships can be represented in a ratio table showing multiplicative, not additive, relationships.

 Knowledge: Multiplicative Relationship

-A multiplicative relationship is a relationship between 2 numbers based on multiplication.
+A multiplicative relationship is a relationship between two numbers based on multiplication.
 Rates represent comparisons based on multiplication and division.

 Knowledge: Rate